langchain-ai/langgraph/docs/docs/concepts/low_level.md

 ## Checkpointer state

 When you use a checkpointer with a graph, you can interact with the state of that graph.
-This usually done when enabling different human-in-the-loop interaction patters.
+This usually done when enabling different human-in-the-loop interaction patterns.

 ### Get state